 7. Combine Your Vacation With a Vacation Trip

 Ideally, vacations should be planned around holidays.
 Since a lot of other people are doing the same you don’t have to worry about any potential emergencies.
 But, sometimes you just need to get away and recharge the batteries.

 Instead of selecting random dates why not try to plan your vacation around a business trip?

 Last year, for example, I had a speaking engagement in New York City.
-Since I had to travel to the Big Apple anyway, I tacked a couple of extra days with my spouse and made a vacation out of it.
+Since I had to travel, I tacked some extra days with my spouse and made a vacation out of it.
 This saved me money because I could deduct the airfare and part of my hotel visit and meals.